+, , Student Teacher Date:

 Student Name: Grade:

 Teacher: School:

-I am the parent/guardian of the child no the student teacher assessment (edTPA amed above.
-I have received and read the above letter regarding .).
-Please check one:

-Instruction and to reproduce n my child's image in audio-video recordings of classroom naterials that my child completed as part of classroom activities. ill appear on any submitted work samples. cord my child or reproduce materials that my child may
+the student teacher assessment (edTi I DO give permission to inclue Instruction and to reproduce No student or school names , de my child's image in audio-video recordings of classroom e materials that my child completed as part of classroom activities. will appear on any submitted work samples.

+DO NOT give permission to produce as part of classroom

-Parent/Guardian Signature
+Parent/Guardian Signature Date

+I DO NOT give permission to produce as part of classroom record my child or reproduce materials that my child may activities.